 Musician and director Dave Grohl talks about the new Foo Fighters album "Sonic Highways" and its companion HBO series.

 Jon welcomes to the show Sophie Delaunay, executive director of Doctors Without Borders.

 Jon is joined by Judge Andrew Napolitano, Senior Judicial Analyst for Fox News Channel and author of the book "Suicide Pact."

 Actor Eddie Redmayne sits down with Jon to discuss his role in the Stephen Hawking biopic "The Theory of Everything."

-Jon chats with actress Emma Stone about her role in the movie "Magic in the Moonlight."
+Jon chats with actress Jessica Chastain about her role in the film "Interstellar."

-Melissa McCarthy stops by the show to talk about her new movie "Tammy."
+Benedict Cumberbatch stops by the show to talk about his new movie "The Imitation Game."

 George W. Bush emerges from the shadows and returns to public life to debut his collection of fine art paintings.